friday27/backend-dev/leetcode_note.md

 1035\.
 Uncrossed Lines **(Study: DP!)**
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1394\.
+Find Lucky Integer in an Array (To be improved)
+1436\.
+Destination City
 1448\.
 Count Good Nodes in Binary Tree
+1441\.
+Build an Array With Stack Operations
+1450\.
+Number of Students Doing Homework at a Given Time
 1464\.
 Maximum Product of Two Elements in an Array
+1466\.
+Reorder Routes to Make All Paths Lead to the City Zero (To be improved)
 1470\.
 Shuffle the Array
 1472\.
 Design Browser History
 1475\.
 Final Prices With a Special Discount in a Shop